Aslm-Fawzy/Outdated_Video-Games-Data-Collecting/README.md

 # Outdated Video Games Scrapping 🎮🔍
-Scraping all games data from https://www.bookstores.com/ including name , price , platform , weight , cover_link and category of game and saving this data in csv file (Video Games.csv) .
+Scraping all games data from https://www.bookstores.com/ including name , price , platform , weight , cover_link and category of game and saving this data in csv file (Video Games.csv) .In website we've old video games and categories for video games as Xbox 360 , Play Station 3 , Sony PSP and PC.
  I used many libraries in this project as BeautifulSoup for collecting data and selenium for automate switching between web pages.
-In website we've old video games and categories for video games as Xbox 360 , Play Station 3 , Sony PSP and PC.

 ## Steps of collecting this data :
    1. Collecting Games Data for any category that've only one web page